colonoscopy

 Read More »

-What is a sessile serrated polyp?
-A sessile serrated polyp (SSP) is a non-cancerous growth in the colon.
-SSP is considered a precancerous condition because it can change into a type of colon cancer called adenocarcinoma over time.
-For this reason, all SSPs should be removed completely.
-Where are sessile serrated polyps normally found?
-SSPs …
+A sessile serrated polyp (SSP) is a non-cancerous growth found in the colon.
+Although SSPs themselves are not cancer, they are considered precancerous because they have the potential to develop into a type of colon cancer called adenocarcinoma over time.
+Doctors typically recommend completely removing SSPs to prevent them from turning cancerous.
+Sessile serrated polyps are …

 Read More »